Munda Biddi roller coaster blog: single track is the game

 The Munda Biddi is one huge, fun, ride, with plenty of sweat, toil, and hardship thrown in.

-This trip took place during a couple of hot weeks over Christmas 2010 and New Year 2011 on me old favourite hard tailed mountain bike.
+This trip took place during a couple of hot weeks between Christmas and New Year on my old favourite hard-tailed mountain bike.

 Getting itchy for a ride: and work is closing down for 2 weeks